tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

+Notice the verification is in the form of expectations.
+We're saying here that we expect a certain interaction between the `portfolio` and the `marketData` components but not verifying how any return values might be used by the `portfolio`.

+It's saying that when when prices are queried for Amazon and Google, the market data component is accessed using the `getPrice` method of the API and that's all.

 The result would look something like this.
-Again, notice how no results are explicitly stated, only that the market data "is queried for AMZN and GOOG".
+Again, notice that no results are explicitly stated, only that the market data "is queried for AMZN and GOOG".

 ![](images/part2/design.md/test-market-data-specification-result.png)